Why do Colour Streaks Occur?

 In Extrusion Blow Moulding, this problem is in the flow channels of the extrusion head.

-During extrusion, colour sediments are generated in so-called “dead water zones” where the flow velocity is nearly zero.
+During extrusion, colour sediments generate in so-called “dead water zones” where the flow velocity is nearly zero.

-This can only be removed by spending a lot of working hours on the machine or using a suitable purging compound.
+You can remove them by spending a lot of working hours on the machine or using a suitable purging compound.

 Pictured: The flow channels of the extrusion head.